LukeGrahamLandry/ChessBot/optimisation.md

 Needs `brew install gperftools` and `brew install graphviz`.

-## Ideas

-- Be able to run tests in parrallel.
-Write custom test runner that just uses seperate processes?
-- Have the UI show lines for debugging
-- Give yourself extra depth only looking at captures because it thinks hanging pieces on move n+1 is fine.
-- Opening book.
-Maybe order by board hash and binary search because normal hashmap wastes space to avoid collissions.
-Only bother with lookup in first x moves.
-- Endgame book. ^
-- Partial heap sort for move ordering.
-Then I can have a more complex eval function?
-- Run engine on another thread so it doesn't hang the UI and can be canceled when it goes to long.
-Put a flag somewhere that it checks to break out of the recursion.

 ## Learning Zig

 - @truncate explicitly removes high bits but @intCast asserts that the number fits in the new type.
 So intCast is just better for my usize->u6 of board indexes because it means debug builds catch dumb mistakes and in release builds it becomes (i assume?) a no-op.